 Sean Paul Still Wants to Make You Sweat

-The acclaimed reggae/dancehall artist talks to Marlow Stern about new album ‘Scorcha,’ smoking up with Rihanna in Jamaica, and clears up those wild Beyoncé rumors once and for all.
+The acclaimed reggae/dancehall artist talks about his new album “Scorcha,” smoking up with Rihanna in Jamaica, and clears up those wild Beyoncé rumors once and for all.

 For elder millennials like me, Sean Paul will forever hold a special place in our hearts (feet?).